faqs

 Do Not Expose Your Skin to the Sun

-Your new tattoo is fragile, especially in its healing stages.
-Exposure to direct sunlight can cause fading because UV rays absorb into the skin and can start to break down the pigment in your tattoo.
-Too much sun exposure can not only impede the healing process for your tattoo but can also cause harm to the inner layers of your skin.
-While a few minutes in the sun won’t ruin your ink, it’s best to play it safe and avoid the sun altogether for the first month or so.
+Your new tattoo is especially fragile during the healing process, and exposure to direct sunlight can lead to premature fading.
+UV rays penetrate the skin and can begin to break down the pigment in your tattoo.
+Excessive sun exposure not only slows healing but can also damage the deeper layers of your skin.
+While a few minutes of sun won’t ruin your ink, it’s best to avoid direct sunlight altogether for the first month to protect both your tattoo and your skin.
+Playing it safe early on ensures your tattoo stays vibrant for years to come.

 Avoid Strenuous Activity or Workouts